kosamkarmansi/footwear_image_classification/README.md

 # footwear_image_classification
 Classifying the various types of footwear using neural network like Resnet and transfer learning.
+A data model to classify different product categories using product images in an e-shopping website.